jfcali/balkans-rd-visualization/README.md

 - More data cleaning.
 It seemed some organizations could be repeated or could be categorized into one.
 - Take into account 'Patents'.
 - Refactor data loading in order to maximize performance.
+- Overall styles, design and interaction can be heavily improved